 - Mandatory and recommended elective courses from other Major Modules

-In total, 42-46 ECTS credits have to be acquired, depending on the number of courses completed in the module “Complementary Skills”.
+In total, 31-46 ECTS credits have to be acquired, depending on the number of courses completed in the modules "Preparation Courses" and “Complementary Skills”.

 The responsible lecturers of each Major Module set up a list of recommended elective courses to guide you through the course selection process and to support the development of a sound professional profile.
 The general elective courses offer a wide range of courses which are of interest for all students.